spapas/spapas.github.io/content/django-cbv-tutorial.rst

 the classes that define the extra (mixin) functionality: ``M2`` and ``M1`` (start from left to right) in the first case and ``M2M1V`` and ``M1V`` (follow the inheritance hierarchy) in the second case.
-So in both cases when calling a method they will be searched using the MRO list and when the method is found it will be exetuted and the search will stop.
+So in both cases when calling a method they will be searched using the MRO list and when the method is found it will be executed and the search will stop.

 But what if we needed to re-use some method from ``V`` (or from some other ancestor) and a class on the left of the MRO list has the same method?
-The answer, as you should have guessed by now if you have some Python knowledge is ``super``.
+The answer, as you should have guessed by now if you have some Python knowledge is ``super()``.

 The ``super`` method can be used by a class method to call a method of *its ancestors* respecting the MRO.
 Thus, running ``super().x()`` from a method instance will try to find method ``x()``